 Our Analysis and Test Results

 The Doona is the first product created by the Simple Parenting™ company.
-This innovative seat/stroller is named for the founder's, Yoav Mazar, nickname for his daughter Danielle.
-Yoav's goal was to take his new baby everywhere without the hassle of a stroller and a traditional car seat to carry.
+This innovative seat/stroller name is the founder's nickname for his daughter Danielle.
+Yoav's goal was to take his new baby everywhere without the hassle of a stroller and a traditional car seat.
 This desire inspired the creation of the Doona.
-Simple Parenting's goal is to simplify life for parents and babies with improved and innovative upgrades to traditional gear.
-Simple Parenting tries to identify how to improve daily life with a baby and then sets out to create a solution that makes life easier.
+Simple Parenting's goal is to simplify life for parents and babies.

-The following graph shows the overall scores for the car seat and stroller combos we tested.
-The blue line shows the overall score for the Doona.
+The following graph shows the overall scores for the car seat and stroller combos we tested with the Doona in blue.

 Ease of Attaching Car Seat